IIITLucknowSWEngg/CSITTeam005/Assignment1/URD.md

 - **View Friend Rankings:**
   - I can check rankings or leaderboards to see where I stand in comparison to friends.

-### **Requirements:**
+**Requirements:**
 - I need access to friends' progress data and achievements to compare with mine.
 - I need options to send and receive challenges from friends.

-### **Expectations:**
+**Expectations:**
 - I expect social features that motivate me through friendly competition.
 - I expect privacy controls to manage which friends can see my progress and vice versa.

----

-### Language Experts
+#### 2.2.2 Language Experts
 **Use Cases:**
 - **Create and Curate Language Content:**
-  - I develop, review, and maintain language lessons to ensure they are educational and accurate.
+  - I plan, review, and maintain language lessons to ensure they are educational and accurate.
   - I localize content for different regions and languages to make it more accessible.
 - **Ensure Course Accuracy:**
   - I ensure the content meets educational standards and is culturally appropriate.
-  - I update courses based on user feedback and linguistic research to keep them relevant.
+  - I provide course feedback based on user reviews and linguistic research to keep them relevant.

 **Requirements:**
-- I need detailed guidelines on course content, including language rules and cultural nuances.
 - I need access to feedback from learners to improve and refine the courses.

 **Expectations:**
 - I expect the content to be reviewed and updated regularly based on learner feedback and evolving language standards.
 - I expect support from the development team for the technical aspects of content delivery.

-### Content Creators
+#### 2.2.3 Educational Content Developers
 **Use Cases:**
-- **Create Language-Related Content:**
+- **Create Language-Related Educational Content:**
-  - I develop tutorials, instructional videos, and learning materials to enhance the learning experience.
+  - I design tutorials, instructional videos, learning materials, and exercises to enhance the language learning experience.
-  - I promote the app on social media and other platforms to increase its visibility.
-- **Monitor Content Performance:**
-  - I track engagement with the content I produce to measure its effectiveness.
+  - I work closely with language experts to ensure that all content is accurate, culturally appropriate, and educationally effective.
+- **Update and Maintain Content:**
-  - I update content based on user feedback and analytics to ensure it remains relevant and useful.
+  - I periodically revise content based on user feedback, research findings, and educational trends to keep it relevant.
+  - I create supplementary materials and learning aids to support different learning styles and enhance the overall experience.

 **Requirements:**
-- I need a platform to upload and manage the content I create.
+- I need a user-friendly platform to upload, organize, and manage the educational content I create.
+- I need access to expert feedback, engagement data, and performance analytics to refine content.
+- I need guidelines and templates for creating content to ensure consistency and alignment with educational goals.
-- I need access to data and feedback on how my content is performing with learners.
+- I need access to collaboration tools to work with language experts, instructional designers, and other stakeholders.

 **Expectations:**
+- I expect the platform to provide robust tools for content creation, revision, and distribution.
+- I expect to receive timely updates on content performance, user engagement, and feedback to refine the content.
-- I expect clear guidelines on content creation to ensure consistency and quality.
+- I expect clear, detailed guidelines for content creation to ensure high-quality and consistent educational materials.
-- I expect regular updates on user engagement and feedback to improve the content I produce.
+- I expect regular communication with other stakeholders to ensure the content meets the needs of learners and aligns with the app’s educational vision.

-## 3. External Stakeholders
+### 2.3 External Stakeholders

-### Educational Institutions
+#### 2.3.1 Educational Institutions
 **Use Cases:**
 - **Integrate the App into the Curriculum:**
   - I use Duolingo as a supplemental tool for language learning in schools and universities.